 - Add vitamin E capsules (at your discretion, optional).

-- Add any essential oils you desire (lavender, rosemary, etc, as much as desired).
+- Add 5-10 drops of any essential oils you desire (lavender, rosemary, etc, as much as desired).

 - Stir until the oils are blended.